mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

 Sphinx specific docs:
     * `Sphinx' page on restructured text <http://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ -- This is useful for the specific sphinx directives and roles it uses to generate for example table of contents.

-There's between the official reStructuredText and the sphinx docs multiple ways to do things.
+There are differences between the official reStructuredText and the sphinx docs multiple ways to do things.
 This document specifies the suggested conventions to go with.

 .. contents::